PBI-DataVizzle/pbi-datavizzle.github.io/_posts/2025-01-11-power-bi-deneb-dataviz-series.md

     alt: Power BI and Deneb
 ---

 ## Welcome to my blog.
-I'm PBI DataVizzle, I will be blogging on DataViz and all types of PowerBI shizzle! 🧙🏼‍♂️📊🕊️
+I'm PBI DataVizzle, I will be blogging on DataViz and all types of PowerBI shizzle (...mostly Deneb and Vega-Lite)! 🧙🏼‍♂️📊🕊️

 ![Banner](/assets/img/deneb_walkthrough_images/pbi-datavizzle-super-banner.png)
 {:style="text-align:center;"}